wolandark/wim/README.md

 - Start Screen with bookmarks and file history <br>
 - Beautiful built in colorschemes
 - Thorough Docs!
-- See the exhausting feature list above for more in depth information
+- See the exhaustive feature list above for more in depth information

 <h5> Can I expect support? </h5>
 Yes!
 Just ask and I will answer.
 When asking however, provide proper information so that I can help you <br>